Antergos/web-greeter/themes/antergos/README.md

 ```

-Optionally you can install the included font `Lato`.
+Optionally you can install the included font `Open Sans`.

 Now if you restart your computer (or at least if you restart lightdm), the antergos greeter theme should be activated.